wmhilton-stoplight/platform-docs/3.-design/api-design-editor.md

 - **APIs** lists APIs, endpoints, models, request bodies, responses, parameters, and examples.
 - **Docs** lists Markdown and image files.
 - **Files** lists all project files.
-- **Styles** lists enabled style guides, rules, and targets.
+- **Styles** lists rules, targets, and functions that are either inherited from an enabled style guide or have been created in the API project.

 Select an item on any tab to open it in the Editor panel.

-You can customize the [project sidebar](https://meta.stoplight.io/docs/platform/ZG9jOjIxOTkxNTkz-project-sidebar) to:
+You can customize the published [project sidebar](https://meta.stoplight.io/docs/platform/ZG9jOjIxOTkxNTkz-project-sidebar) to:

 - Customize the order of files
 - Override the title of files